sgodfrey66/SAT_ACT_participation/README.md

 - Use visuals that are appropriately scaled and interprettable.
 - Talk about your procedure/methodology (high level, **CODE IS ALWAYS INAPPROPRIATE FOR A NON-TECHNICAL AUDIENCE**).
 - Talk about your primary findings.
-- Make sure you provide **clear recommendations** that follow clearly from your analyses and narrative and answer your data science problem.
+- Make sure you provide **clear recommendations** that follow logically from your analyses and narrative and answer your data science problem.

 Be sure to rehearse and time your presentation before class.